 First and foremost, our program at Shepherd’s Hill Academy provides safety for your child.
 Our highly qualified staff are dedicated to caring for and meeting the needs of your teen.
 Our staff is a consistent and constant presence in the life of your teen during their time at SHA.

 Our team of certified and licensed counselors and therapists will provide for your teen’s emotional and psychological needs.
-Your teen will participate in one-on-one counseling, group and family counseling, and equine therapy.
+Your teen will participate in one-on-one counseling, group and family counseling for the adolescent, and equine therapy.
 Your teen will experience a positive social environment where they are challenged to grow.
 Away from the negative influences, pressures, and insecurities of our culture, we offer them a safe place to heal.

 If you believe your teen is suffering from Reactive Attachment Disorder, please give us a call today at 706-779-5766 to find out how we can help.